amit4184/ezyresource/docs/ec-designer/Get started/Key Concept.md

----
-id: intro
-title: Key Concept
-slug: /
----

-Welcome to the EC Designer documentation.
+Welcome to the EC Designer Key Concept